 Coco is visually stunning, culturally immersive and one of Pixar’s best movies yet.
-Coco has domestically made a whopping 89.6 million U.S. dollars at the box office and has been rated fresh (97%) on Rotten Tomatoes.
+It has domestically made a whopping 89.6 million U.S. dollars at the box office and has been rated fresh (97%) on Rotten Tomatoes.

 Miguel strumming Ernesto De La Cruz guitar and igniting the Land of the Dead.
 (Photo courtesy of Disney/Pixar).